Things that Affect Your Aid

 The eligibility presented on your Award Letter is based on full-time enrollment, unless otherwise indicated on your award letter.
 If your enrollment hours are different than the hours of enrollment presented on your Award Letter or if they change during the term, your eligibility for your awards will most likely also change.

-Overpayments – Federal Pell and Supplemental Educational Opportunity (SEO) Grants (new for 2013-14)
+Overpayments – Federal Pell and Supplemental Educational Opportunity (SEO) Grants

 An overaward occurs when a student receives Pell and/or SEO Grants in excess of their eligibility.
 When a student’s academic record indicates that they withdrew from, never attended, and/or stopped attending (unofficially withdrew from) any or all of their courses, eligibility will be recalculated based upon actual enrolled hours.